 Ponsonby is a bit out of town but offers great views of the city proper.
 It’s a trendy area, similar to Sydney’s Paddington neighborhood or Collingwood in Melbourne.
 It was great to catch up with an old friend, and the experience also illustrated the importance of finding out where the locals in a city like to hang out.

-Everyone always says “I like to meet locals and really explore a place,” but few people ever actually do it.
+Everyone always says they like to meet locals and really explore a place, but few people ever actually do it.
 When you get that chance, don’t pass it up!
-It would be like visiting New York City and only seeing Times Square or he Empire State Building.
+It would be like visiting New York City and only seeing Times Square or the Empire State Building.

-So while Auckland is not a city that blows me away, it did remind me of an important lesson that is too easy to forget: it’s always better to immerse yourself in a destination the way a local would.
+So I'd like to thank Auckland for reminding me of an important lesson that is too easy to forget: it’s always better to immerse yourself in a destination the way a local would.

 Other Blogs You May Like...